celery/celery/docs/tutorials/daemonizing.rst

 See the `extra/generic-init.d/`_ directory Celery distribution.

-This directory contains generic bash init scripts for :program:`celeryd`, that should run on Linux, FreeBSD, OpenBSD, and other Unix platforms.
+This directory contains generic bash init scripts for the :program:`celery worker` program, these should run on Linux, FreeBSD, OpenBSD, and other Unix-like platforms.

 .. _`extra/generic-init.d/`:
     http://github.com/celery/celery/tree/3.0/extra/generic-init.d/